Certora/docs-infrastructure/docs/source/output/pdf.rst

    e.g. to use the standard config file: ``-c docs/source/``
 #.
 Update the :ref:`code_path_variable` variable to be relative to the new
    source directory, e.g. ``-D code_path=/../../../code/``
 #.
+Update the values of the :ref:`path_remappings_dict` dictionary to be relative to the
+   new source directory.
+This must be done in the :clink:`conf.py<../conf.py>` file.
+#.
 Optionally, modify the title and html title, e.g. ``-D project="Sphinx showcase"``
    and ``-D html_title="Sphinx showcase"``